FACN3/project_mrrobot/README.md

 We are so tired of the low quality and amateurish websites all around us.
 It hurts us so much!

-also, these days it is almost imossible to ensure that your APP includes all the below:
+also, these days it is almost imossible to ensure that your APP includes all of the below:

 ORGANIC, FAIR TRADE, INNOVATIVE, AGILE, RECYCLING, GREEN, SUSTAINABLE, VISION, URBAN, DEVOP, BIG DATA, AI, EQUALITY, AVOCADO,

-WE CAN HELP
+WE CAN HELP!!!

 ## WHO

 You asking who we are?
 Obviously, WE are a COMMUNITY.